IgorFlyunt1/ObserviX.API/ObserviX.API.AppHost/README.md

 2. Create a new "gateway-public-client" client in the "gateway" realm;
 3. In Client Scopes, create a new scope named "gateway-scope";
 4. In the "gateway-public-client" client, add the "gateway-scope" scope to the "Default Client Scopes";
+5. In the "gateway-scope" toggle "Include in token scope" to ON;
-5. In the "gateway-scope" mappers add new mapper "gateway-aud";
+6. In the "gateway-scope" mappers add new mapper "gateway-aud";
-6. In the "gateway-aud" mapper IGNORE "Included Client Audience" and set "Included Custom Audience" to "observix.gateway";
+7. In the "gateway-aud" mapper IGNORE "Included Client Audience" and set "Included Custom Audience" to "observix.gateway";